mvolkmann/blog/src/smalltalk.md

 All classes inherit from one other class, except `Object` which is the highest superclass of all classes.

-TODO: Are class names required to be unique across all packages?

-Programming languages use many terms to describe data that is encapsulated by objects created from a class.
-Examples include "attribute", "property", and "field".
-Smalltalk calls these "instance variables".

 Instance variables can only be directly accessed by methods in the same class.
 To expose them outside the class, add getter and setter (optional) methods.